Lunar habitation: Energy storage

 Fuel cells on the Space Shuttle have operated reliably for up to 17 Earth days at a time.
 On the Moon, they would only be needed for 354 hours (14 3/4 days) – the length of the lunar night.
 Fuel cells produce water directly as a waste product.
 Current fuel cell technology is more advanced than the Shuttle's cells – PEM (Proton Exchange Membrane) cells produce considerably less heat (though their waste heat would likely be useful during the lunar night) and are lighter, not to mention the reduced mass of the smaller heat-dissipating radiators.
 This makes PEMs more economical to launch from Earth than the shuttle's cells.
-PEMs have not yet been proven in space.
+Early design PEMs flew in space on the Gemini missions of the mid-1960s; advanced technology systems available today have not been fully proven in space.

 Combining fuel cells with electrolysis would provide a "perpetual" source of electricity – solar energy could be used to provide power during the lunar day, and fuel cells at night.
 During the lunar day, solar energy would also be used to electrolyze the water created in the fuel cells – although there would be small losses of gases that would have to be replaced.

 Even if lunar facilities could provide themselves access to a near-continuous source of solar energy, they would still need to maintain fuel cells or an alternate energy storage system to sustain themselves during lunar eclipses and emergency situations.